- School Exams

 - Admit card

 - School ID

-MBOSE will announce the SSLC result in the last week of June 2021.
-The result will be made available online along the facility to download certificates.
-Students can check Meghalaya SSLC 2021 result by entering the roll number in the result window.
+MBOSE has announced the MBOSE SSLC result 2023 on May 26, 2023.
+The result is available online along the facility to download certificates.
+Students can check Meghalaya SSLC 2023 result by entering the roll number in the result window.
 A list of top 20 candidates and subject toppers list is also published along with the result.
 Students can also check the result of Meghalaya SSLC via SMS.
-Last year, the result has been announced on July 20.

 - Open the official website: results.mbose.in.